abbyeisenklam/MPORA/README.md

 | Model Size (FP C) | Size of the exported fixed-point binary |

 The files with these paths: `results/spec/<task>/delta=0.01/results.txt` reproduce the results that are shown in TABLE-2 for Δ = 0.01.
+Note that prediction speed will be hardware-dependent.

 **`xgb_mae_histogram.pdf`** — histogram of per-sample absolute errors for both targets (`rem_time` and `next_insn`) from the float XGBoost model.
 This